Neuroradiology @ UW

 Overview & Training Prerequisites

 The neuroradiology training program emphasizes excellence in teaching, cutting edge technology, and superb case material.
-It is supported by the University of Wisconsin Medical School Department of Radiology, UW Hospital and Clinics, American Family Children's Hospital, and the William S. Middleton Memorial Veterans Hospital.
+It is supported by the University of Wisconsin Medical School Department of Radiology, University Hospital, American Family Children's Hospital, and the William S. Middleton Memorial Veterans Hospital.
 Prerequisites for the training program include completion of an approved residency training program in radiology.
 The first year of the neuroradiology program is accredited by the American College of Graduate Medical Education (ACGME).

 Applicants will be considered for both one year and two year training programs.
 The two year diagnostic training program is divided into a 12-month fellowship and a 12-month clinical instructorship.
 Following completion of the first year, candidates will be eligible for the certificate of added qualification (CAQ) in neuroradiology.